jojokarlin/wax-site/_exhibits/a.md

 bundle exec rake wax:search sketches
 ```
 These seem to have worked!

 I spent some more time trying to tidy topics in my spreadsheet (still not finished) and figure out the dropdown that was falling behind the nav items.
-I learned about z index and I still didn't fix it until I demoted the nav items.
+I learned about z-index and I still didn't fix it until I demoted the nav items' z-index.

-All in all, it's coming along well.
+All in all, it's a fair representation of the work of the semester, the group moving through the weeks, the swirl of academic activity happening across Zoom.
+I wonder a little if the shuffle of items on the wax site fairly represents the chaos of the stacks of paper, the scrawled notes.
+I had to cross-reference my calendar more often than I expected.
+Pulling together these details gives me a much clearer sense of the time and attention required to create metadata even on a small scale.